 You may get covered emergency medical care whenever you need it, anywhere in the United States or its territories.
 Our plan covers ambulance services in situations where getting to the emergency room in any other way could endanger your health.
-For more information, see the Benefits Chart in Chapter 4 of this booklet.
+For more information, see the Medical Benefits Chart in Chapter 4 of this booklet.
+Medicare does not provide coverage for emergency medical care outside the United States and its territories.